 Version 2, December 2017

 Welcome as a user of Subsurface and Subsurface-mobile, advanced dive logging software with extensive infrastructure to describe, organize, and interpret scuba and free dives.
 Subsurface offers many advantages over other similar software solutions, including compatibility with Windows, macOS, Linux (many distributions), Android and iOS.
 In addition, Subsurface is open-source software that allows downloading dive information from many dive computers.

 1. Introducing Subsurface-mobile

 Subsurface-mobile is a more limited mobile version of Subsurface aimed at Android and iOS smartphone and tablet devices, allowing viewing, entering, sharing, and storage of dive information at dive sites where a larger computer is not useful.
 While the desktop version of Subsurface shows much more detailed information for each dive, the mobile version allows a more accessible dive log on a dive trip, useful for proving dive experience to dive shops or to review previous dives.
-Subsurface-mobile for Android allows the gathering of GPS locations where dives are performed (Subsurface-mobile for iOS currently does not have full functionality).
+Subsurface-mobile also allows the gathering of GPS locations where dives are performed.

 Users of Subsurface-mobile typically use the mobile app as a companion to the laptop/desktop version of Subsurface, sharing dive information between the mobile and the desktop versions.
 However Subsurface-mobile can also be used independently of the desktop version and does not require the use of cloud storage.